Mvljn/SML5202-2021-Final/page4.md

 <h1>Food and Ordering at a Restaurant</h1>

-<p> In this page you will learn some basic food vocabulary and how to successfully order at a Restaurant!</p>
+<p style="text-align:center;"> In this page you will learn some basic food vocabulary and how to successfully order at a Restaurant!</p>

-<p style="text-align:right;">Here are some phrases that will be useful to you in a Restaurant setting.</p>
+<p style="text-align:left;">Here are some phrases that will be useful to you in a Restaurant setting.</p>

 <div id="wrapper" class="right">
     <div id="content" class="right">